DanLin123/connect-four/README.md

 Check the demo on http://lindanxmu.github.io/projects/connect4/connect4.html

-This implemented in javascrit with MVC style.
+This is implemented in javascrit with MVC style.